 Inhomogeneous phosphorous concentrations thus go a long way to account for the large spread in properties of otherwise standardized iron and steel.
 The problem was eventually recognized in the 18th century.
 For example, a "Bergskollegio" in Stockholm, Sweden, banned the use of phosphorous-rich iron ore from certain mines for making iron and steel.
 In fact, the revolution in steel making around 1870 tied to names like Bessemer, Siemens, Martin and Thomas, encountered a lot of problems related to phosphorous.
 Overcoming these problems was the real beginning of the age of steel.

-should have a yield stress of 160 MPa, a tensile strength of 280 MPa, and a maximum elongation
+"good" wrought iron should have a yield stress of 160 MPa, a tensile strength of 280 MPa, and a maximum elongation

 showed the typical shininess of phosphorferrite grains and slag inclusions were evident on microstructure investigations.

 Could the average steel be better than this run-of-the-mill wrough iron?
 Yes, because people might have picked the wrought iron for making it with some care and put more labor and cunning into the forging.
 However, it could not have been routinely excellent given the problems with the starting material.

 I'm not aware of any tensile test results from much older bloomery iron or steel but it is unlikely that they would be much better.